 When it comes to getting things clean there are plenty of options.
 Some of them are more toxic than others.
 Let’s take a look at a number of common cleaning products, how they work, and what their highest use is.

 Bleach is a broad spectrum bactericide and antimicrobial agent.
 It’s cheap, efficient, and kills just about everything.
 Bleach works by breaking down microbial cells which destroys the microbe.

 Fun Fact: Bleach is more effective at killing germs when in dilution.
-To use bleach, you need to dilute bleach into water.
+To use bleach, you need to dilute bleach into the water.
 Usually, a 10% dilution of bleach into water is used.
-Depending upon what type of microbe, you may need a higher concentration of bleach to water.
+Depending upon what type of microbe, you may need a higher concentration of bleach to the water.
 If it’s a fungus, you’ll need 1 cup of bleach to 1 gallon of water.
 Make sure to use a scrubber brush

 Bleach has a few drawbacks.
 First, in liquid form, it has a short shelf life.
 Liquid bleach breaks down between 3 to 6 months.
 After that, there is no guarantee that it will kill germs as expected.
 You can, however, store pool shock long term, and make your own liquid bleach from that.

 Bleach is also associated with breathing problems and birth defects.
 The associated risk is not from a single exposure, however.
 It is from repeated exposures with frequency over time.
 This is something one might see in a hospital setting where bleach is often the best choice for cleaning.

 At the same time, bleach is fabulous for killing harmful microbes, including things like hepatitis and HIV.
 For Hepatitis A, B, and C use a dilution of 1:9, and let sit (or submerge object) for 10 minutes.
 For HIV, a surprisingly small amount of bleach is needed.
 A meager 1:100 dilution was found effective to kill HIV on surfaces.